 React delivers modern, lightweight and rich applications

-A very lightweight library, React delivers a quick and fluid interface, the place where transcendent user experiences are won or lost.
+A very lightweight library, React delivers quick and fluid interfaces, where user experiences are won or lost.
 React’s speed derives from its small code footprint which in turn enables it to scale to broad and complex interfaces.
-React’s one-way binding and virtual DOM innovations leapfrogs it past other JavaScript frameworks.

 Key benefits of the React library